mralexhay/mralexhay.github.io/_drafts/toolbox-learnings-and-earnings.md

 I didn't know any Swift at this point, having only tinkered around with AppleScript on my Mac and JavaScript in [Scriptable](https://scriptable.app).
 I downloaded [Unwrap](https://itunes.apple.com/app/id1440611372) by [Hacking With Swift](https://www.hackingwithswift.com) and started working through the language demos on my commute to and from work.
 Hacking With Swift is an incredible resource for learning Swift and SwiftUI - Paul's tutorial articles are concise and focussed and I still use them all the time.

-After having the bare basics down and having worked through [Apple's SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui/), I started building out my idea and after a couple of weeks of fumbling my way through it, copying code I didn't particularly understand off Stack Overflow and banging my head against the wall with SwiftUI errors, I had a bare bones app with a single shortcut action that accepted an image as input and spat out any recognised text.
+After having the bare basics down and having worked through [Apple's SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui/), I started building out my idea and after a couple of weeks of fumbling my way through it, copying code I didn't particularly understand off Stack Overflow and banging my head against the wall with SwiftUI errors, I had a bare bones app with a single shortcut action that accepted an image as input and output out any recognised text.

 As I was developing that first build, it became clear to me that each shortcut action was essentially a drag and drop, codeless 'function' that could accept any text or files and spit something useful out the other end.